Gamer-Pro and 4-Play Advanced

 - Save to EEPROM: You can see your saved setting by using the API

-- Developer API: The GPA has an API with which emulator developers can communicate directly with and transfer data.
+- Developer API: The adapter has an API with which emulator developers can communicate directly with and transfer data.
 This allows native support for advanced features.
-For example, developers can use the API to see exactly which controllers are currently connected to the GPA for displaying on the screen or automatic custom remapping.
+For example, developers can use the API to see exactly which controllers are currently connected to the adapter for displaying on the screen or automatic custom remapping.
 Also native support for saving to the controller's attached memory card or even write images to the Dreamcast controller's LCD screen.
 Support for the GameCube's Gameboy Advanced Link can be added, and the emulators can talk directly to the controller bypassing dirrectx/USB HID.
 The possibilities are endless.
 An API tool is also available on the download page.
 With this tool you may turn on and off the configurable features listed below.
 This is done via USB control trasfers.

 - LLAPI (Low Level API): In addition to the developer API there is a wire to wire mode for getting data and controlling the Adapter.This is simply done over the existing USB wires and can be used with other devices connected to the USB port.
 The first device to utilize this is the Bridge.
-An add-on that allows the GPA to work on many consoles.
+An add-on that allows the adapter to work on many consoles.
 The second device to take advantage of this is the ever-growing MiSTer.
 The MiSTer can use this protocol and directly poll controllers with no USB involved.

-Programmable Features of the GPA where applicable.
+Programmable Features where applicable.

 - Auto Pause Disabled: Turns on and off auto pause mode.